kousekt/RedisNetCore11Example/README.md

 This project was thrown together very quick as a spike to create a Redis client in .NET Core 1.1.
 Ultimately, this was to explore aws ElasticCache using the Redis engine.

 Please forgive me as I was in a hurry to get a demo up and running.
 Very little comments.
 The program will compile and run.
-See the HomeController and WidgetController and import the redisdemopostman.json as it calls methods in both of those controllers to perform crud operations in the Redis cache.
+See the HomeController and import the redisdemopostman.json as it calls methods in both of those controllers to perform crud operations in the Redis cache.
+The .NET 2.0 implementation has a Widget controller.
+I did not have time to create a Widget controller for this but it would be easy enough to do.
+So don't run the postman requests where you see api/Widget for this  :-)

 You will also need to go to https://redis.io/download and download / startup the redis cache.
 I just installed the zip and started up redis-server.